About Institutional Repositories

 Data: XML, Comma-separated values, delimited, XLS / XSLX

 Removing a Work from “Carroll Scholars”

 “Carroll Scholars” is intended as a permanent repository.
-Once deposited, works may not be removed by request unless there are legal requirements to do so, such as a notice of copyright infringement.
+Once deposited, works may not be removed by request unless there are legal requirements to do so, such as a notice of copyright infringement, academic dishonesty, or failure to submit to an institutional review board (IRB).
 Nevertheless, the Carroll College Library reserves the right to remove any work from “Carroll Scholars” for any reason.

 Once an item is deposited, a citation to the item will remain in “Carroll Scholars” in perpetuity.
-No files will be removed by the “Carroll Scholars” staff without first making an attempt to notify the author.
-If a contributor leaves Carroll College, the material will remain in “Carroll Scholars”; upon request, updated contact information will be added to the files.
-If Carroll receives a legal request from someone other than the author to withdraw an item, the Library will embargo access to the item until a final determination is made.
+If a file must be removed by the “Carroll Scholars” staff, it will attempt to notify the author provided that up to date and accurate contact information has been given by the author to the repository manager.
+If a contributor leaves Carroll College, the material will remain in “Carroll Scholars”; upon request, updated contact information will be added to the repository.
+If Carroll receives a legal request from someone other than the author to withdraw an item, the Library will first embargo access to the item before making a final determination.

 Author Rights & Agreements